 Each PGIP participating PO has its own criteria for membership.
 Physicians should contact an organization directly to discuss its specific criteria.
-You can contact your provider consultant for a list of PGIP participating POs in your area or access the entire list of PGIP participating POs (PDF).

 Following are some general requirements that physicians must meet in order to join a PGIP participating PO.
 Physicians must: